skrub-data/skrub/doc/encoding.rst

 Encoding text with diverse entries
 ----------------------------------

-When it comes to encoding text with diverse entries, large language models, fine-tuned for embedding purposes, improve data processing.
-Diverse entries are typically represented by free-form text, i.e. strings with markedly more unique ngrams than dirty categories.
+When it comes to encoding text with diverse entries, large language models fine-tuned for embedding purposes enhance data processing.
+These diverse entries are typically represented by free-form text, such as strings with significantly more unique n-grams than unclean categorical data.

-Skrub provides :class:`SentenceEncoder`: a wrapper around `SentenceTransformer <https://sbert.net/>`_ package that lets you use any sentence embedding model available on the HuggingFace Hub.
+Skrub offers the :class:`SentenceEncoder`, a wrapper around the `SentenceTransformer <https://sbert.net/>`_ package, allowing you to use any sentence embedding model available on the Hugging Face Hub

 .. topic:: References

     See `Vectorizing string entries for data processing on tables: when are larger language models better? <https://hal.science/hal-043459>`_ [3]_
-    for a comparison between large language models and string-based encoders ( such as the :class:`MinHashEncoder`) in the context of dirty categories versus diverse entries regimes.
+    for a comparison between large language models and string-based encoders (such as the :class:`MinHashEncoder`) in the context of dirty categories versus diverse entries regimes.

 ..
 [3]  L. Grinsztajn, M. Kim, E. Oyallon, G. Varoquaux.